|Home | Products | Issue Tracker | FAQ | Download|

 In addition to reprojecting rasters, the raster warping ability can also apply rotation to GDAL rasters with rotational coefficients in their georeferencing information.
 Currently rotational coefficients won’t trigger raster warping unless the map and layer have valid (though matching is fine) projection definitions.

 Traditionally MapServer has been used to produce 8 bit pseudo-colored map displays generated from 8bit greyscale or pseudocolored raster data.
 However, if the raster file to be rendered is actually 24bit (a red, green and blue band) then additional considerations come into play.
-Currently rendering of 24bit imagery is only supported via the GDAL renderer.
-The built-in PNG, JPEG and other drivers do not support 24bit input images.
+Rendering of 24bit imagery is supported via the GDAL renderer.

 If the output is still 8bit pseudo-colored (the IMAGEMODE is PC256 in the associated OUTPUTFORMAT declaration) then the full 24bit RGB colors for input pixels will be converted to a color in the colormap of the output image.
 By default a color cube is used.
 That is a fixed set of 175 colors providing 5 levels of red, 7 levels of green and 5 levels of blue is used, plus an additional 32 greyscale color entries.
 Colors in the input raster are mapped to the closest color in this color cube on the fly.
 This substantial degrades color quality, especially for smoothly changing images.
 It also fills up the colors table, limited to 256 colors, quite quickly.